Skip to content

 CNC Integrated case-bezel Fabrication

 Certain high-end pieces where the bezel and case are machined from a single piece of metal, making separation impossible without damaging the watch.
-Thickness of the metal needs to be assessed.

 Welded or permanently fixed bezels

 Some manufacturers permanently affix bezels using welding or specialized adhesives, particularly in water-resistant models.
-Which are made in two parts which in general but not a guarantee the top part bezel will have a thicker thickness.

 Ceramic monobloc bezels